 So youíve acquired an RV and youíre ready to plan your best RV road trip yet.
 Congratulations!
 Every journey is an opportunity to make lifelong memories.
 We have a few tips and tricks for how to plan the best RV road trip to ensure that things run smoothly, so you can focus on having wonderful experiences with your travel partners.

 The first step in planning is to identify any limitations or challenges.
-Each different type of RV can have its own strengths and ideal circumstances.
+Each different can have its own strengths and ideal circumstances.
 For instance, while itís not impossible to take a tiny travel trailer camping in the snow, youíll likely face more difficulties than you would taking it somewhere more mild.
 Another exampleóplenty of people love boondocking in their huge toy haulers, but if youíre new to handling such a big rig (or RVing in general), the stress of figuring out everything you need to know to survive off-grid with alternate power sources might sap the enjoyment out of your RV road trip.